ecnepsnai/otto/docs/server.md

 You can add users in the Options tab of the web interface.
 There needs to be at least one user for Otto to function, but you can delete the `admin` user if you create a new user.

+### Permissions

+Users can have granular permissions to perform actions or access data in the Otto server.
+The permissions are:

+- User can modify any of each: hosts, groups, scripts, or schedules.
+- User can access the system audit log.
+- User can add, remove, or modify other users.
+- User can modify auto registration settings.
+- User can access or modify Otto system settings.

+In addition, users can have a permissable script run level associated with them, which can be: None (No scripts can be executed), Read-Only, Read-Write.

+#### Notes about Permissions

+If an environment variable is marked as hidden and the user does not have permission to modify it, the value of that variabe is omitted by the Otto server.
+Take care not to log out environment variable values from scripts, as this could expose hidden variable values.

+If a user does not have permission to modify scripts, then the user cannot add, modify, delete, or download any script attachments.

+A user who can permission to modify users can change their own permissions.
+Take care when assigning this permission to users.

 ### Resetting a forgotten password

 **Reset the Password for Somebody Else**